jlengstorf/lengstorf.com/content/posts/57-no-one-is-coming-to-save-you/index.md

   I was probably doing something _totally unique_, like writing emo lyrics or reading Chuck Palahniuk.

 [^jthm]:
   When I got a JtHM tattoo at seventeen, I never imagined the sort of people who would — in their thirties — recognize and start a conversation with me because of said tattoo.
-I imagine it feels the same for people who got Disturbed tattoos.<br><br>Or maybe not.
+I imagine it feels the same for people who got Disturbed tattoos.<br /><br />Or maybe not.
 Maybe they're _stoked_ about the folks still down with the sickness twenty years later.

 [^infantdecisions]:
   My go-to responses were "crying" and "not crying".